yogidevendra/docs/docs/apex_development_setup.md

     Env.HADOOP_HOME=c:/hadoop/hadoop-common-2.2.0-bin-master

-at _Properties &#8658; Actions &#8658; Run project &#8658; Set Properties_.
+at _Properties &#x21e8; Actions &#x21e8; Run project &#x21e8; Set Properties_.

-Similarly, in Eclipse (Mars) add it to the project properties at _Properties &#8658; Run/Debug Settings &#8658; ApplicationTest &#8658; Environment_ tab.
+Similarly, in Eclipse (Mars) add it to the project properties at _Properties_ &#x21e8; _Run/Debug Settings_ &#x21e8; _ApplicationTest_
+&#x21e8; _Environment_ tab.

 Building the Sources
 ----
+The Apache Apex source code is useful to have locally for a variety of reasons:
+- It has more substantial demo applications which can serve as models for new applications in the same or similar domain.
+- When extending a class, it is helpful to refer to the base class implementation of overrideable methods.
+- The maven build file `pom.xml` can be a useful model when you need to add or delete plugins, dependencies, profiles, etc.
+- Browsing the code is a good way to gain a deeper understanding of the platform.

-If you want to checkout the Apache Apex source repositories and build them, you can do so by running the script `build-apex.cmd` located in the same place in the examples repository described above.
-The source repositories contain more substantial demo applications and the associated source code.
+You can download and build the source repositories by running the script `build-apex.cmd` located in the same place in the examples repository described above.
 Alternatively, if you do not want to use the script, you can follow these simple manual steps:

 1. Check out the source code repositories: